-Recommended by Justice O'Connor in the Part Two Report of the Walkerton Inquiry, and created under the Safe Drinking Water Act, 2002, the Council's mandate is to advise the Minister of the Environment on drinking water standards, legislation, regulations, and issues, to protect the water that Ontarians drink.
+Recommended by Justice O'Connor in the Part Two Report of the Walkerton Inquiry, and created under the Safe Drinking Water Act, 2002, the Council's mandate is to advise the Minister of the Environment and Climate Change on drinking water standards, legislation, regulations, and issues, to protect the water that Ontarians drink.

 About The Council